bzdiop/bzdiop.github.io/_pages/about.md

 I am a teaching assistant for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516), and I co-organize conferences on [machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/), hosted by Professor [Maximilian Kasy](https://maxkasy.github.io/home/).

-I was previously a research staff at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#).
-I hold a Master's Degree from the Paris School of Economics, and a _Licence_ from Université Paris Nanterre.
+I was previously a research staff at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#). <!-- I hold a Master's Degree from the Paris School of Economics, and a _Licence_ from Université Paris Nanterre.-->